 - I. MUPD architectural style and design shall be: - 1.
 Designed with an overall unified architectural style approved as part of the overall master plan.
-Final architectural plan shall be subject to review by the Architectural Review Board (ARB) as provided in this section of these Land Development Regulations. - 2.
-Pedestrian-oriented, including arcades, overhead weather protection, etc., that connects all ground level activities and provides direct access to any outparcels, sidewalks or other pedestrian amenities including mass transit facilities, bicycle parking areas, etc. - 3.
-Designed with a central square, plaza, piazza or similar focal point, with clearly defined pedestrian connections to all activities within the center. - 4.
-Designed to be a combination of one, two and three story structures, with pedestrianoriented uses and services on the ground floor and a vertical integration of residential and nonresidential uses on the above-ground floors. - 5.
-Designed with external sidewalks and walkways a minimum of ten (10) feet in width, and shall be designed to encourage such uses as outdoor restaurant seating, pedestrian street furniture, and similar amenities.
+Final architectural plan shall be subject to review by the Architectural Review Board (ARB) as provided in this section of these LDR. - 2.
+Pedestrian-oriented, including arcades, overhead weather protection, etc., that connects all ground level activities and provides direct access to any outparcels, sidewalks or other pedestrian amenities including transit facilities, bicycle parking areas, etc. - 3.
+Designed with a central square, plaza, piazza, or similar focal point, with clearly defined pedestrian connections to all activities within the center. - 4.
+Designed to be a combination of one, two, and three-story structures, with pedestrianoriented uses and services on the ground floor and a vertical integration of residential and non-residential uses on the above-ground floors. - 5.
+Designed with external sidewalks and walkways a minimum of 10 feet in width, and shall be designed to encourage such uses as outdoor restaurant seating, pedestrian street furniture, and similar amenities.